-Set r74h[4:3] to a value other than '00' to select autoretry mode (see Table 19).
-In this configuration, the device shuts down after a critical fault event then restarts following a configurable delay.
+Set r74h[4:3] to a value other than '00' to select autoretry mode (see Table 14).
+In this configuration, the device stops monitoring after a critical fault event then monitors again following the boot-up delay plus 20ms (see the Boot-Up Delay section).
 Use r74h[2:0] to select an autoretry delay from 20ms to 1.6s.
-See Table 19 for more information on setting the autoretry delay.
+See Table 14 for more information on setting the autoretry delay.

 When fault information is stored in flash (see the Critical Faults section) and autoretry mode is selected, set an autoretry delay greater than the time required for the storing operation.
 When fault information is stored in flash and latch-on-fault mode is chosen, toggle EN or reset the software enable bit only after the completion of the storing operation.
-When saving information about the failed lines only, ensure a delay of at least 12ms before the restart procedure.
+When saving information about the failed lines only, ensure a delay of at least 102ms before the restart procedure.
 Otherwise, ensure a minimum 153ms timeout, to ensure that ADC conversions are completed and values are stored correctly in flash.